akameco/foxtail/README.md

 # FoxTail
 みこーん。

-Twitter BOT for node.
+Twitter bot generator for node.js
-You can easily add plugin.
+You can easily add plugin to your bot.

 ## Installation